Trgrf/ReadMeGen/README.md

-# README Generator
+# KeepItMoving
 ## Description
-This project allows for you to create README's fast and easily.
+This is an exercise tracker that helps you keep up with your exercise routines in a simple and easy way.
+With our application it allows you to add exercises and keep track of the weight you have been lifting.

 ## Table of Contents (Optional)
 - [Installation](#installation)